MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [IP] - Create some Model View Controller paradigm for controlling Maps with backend code.
+Specify some 'Model' class to handle a Map in its Property metadata.
 - [] - Develop an animation creator/editor so that it doesnt have to be manually specified.
 Probably best to create this in a seperate repository.
 Either use QT in order to learn it or some form of WPF.
 - [] - Restructure and rethink the idea of ILoadable.
 AssetManager?
 How are we going to make this work. *Needs loads of planning.*
 - [] - (Bug) Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)